AbhixGupta/CI-CD_Ecommerce_Website/README.md

 ### Ansible Server

 Ansible is the congiguration Management Tool.
 Here we will use it for providing the configuration for the Docker and the Kubernetes conatiner and cluster respectively.
 First Launch the EC2 instance same as lauched for the jenkins server.

-Opent he port:8080.
+Open the port:8080.

 Now login as root user and add one user named as "ansibleadmin" and the password for this user.